NickBerkman/TwitterNaiveSentiment/README.md

 # TwitterNaiveSentiment
-Requires use of Tweepy and NLTK
+Requires use of Tweepy, TextBlob and NLTK